pelagios/recogito/README.md

 The ZIP file can also contain data for multiple documents.
 In this case, each document must be defined in its own JSON file.

+## Importing Image Documents

+Recogito also works with high-resolution images.
+Ideally, these should be converted to [Zoomify](http://www.zoomify.com/) format.
+We are still working on proper support for easy conversion and upload.
+If you want to annotate images with your own copy of Recogito, we ask you to please get in touch with us for detailed info.

 ## Importing Annotations

 You can import annotations as CSV files.
 E.g. if you want to upload automatically generated annotations before you start